KATE KNIGHT

 1978, UK

-A strong focus is placed upon catharsis and wishing, whilst physical acts engage with animating the inanimate, things that are too difficult to speak of, and things that cannot be altered in this reality.
-Perfuming the spirit of the work, is a magical aesthetic, in which colour brings fourth experiences of optical interference and illusion.
-However, grounding the experience are gestures that physically bring us back down to earth, with a bite that revels in an animalistic rebellion of powdered plumes and subversive form.
+A strong focus is placed upon catharsis and wish fulfilment.
+Painting out and sculpting things that are too difficult to speak of, and things that cannot be altered in this reality.
+Perfuming the spirit of the work, is a magical aesthetic, in which colour brings forth a witchy otherness.
+However, grounding the experience are gestures that physically bring us back down to earth, with bite, and hidden in the powdered plume, lays subversive form.
+Affording these reverent and sacrilegious acts to rub up against one another, in humming vibration.

 Dr Maria Walsh said of my work at Flowers ‘Artist of the Day’, 2010, “Knight’s work is like a feminine deconstruction of Francis Bacon, it isn’t just painting, it’s installation”.